-What Is a Weep Screed and Why Does It Matter in Stucco Installations?
+What Is a Weep Screed and Why Does It Matter?

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-When planning a stucco project, most homeowners focus on the finish texture and the color.
-However, the most important component of your exterior wall is one you barely notice: the Weep Screed.
+When planning a stucco project, most homeowners focus on finish texture and color.
+The more important detail is often at the bottom of the wall: the weep screed.

 Not sure if your home has a weep screed?
 Our free Weep Screed Assessment walks you through it in 2 minutes.